JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 - Use a similar looking template for sign up and magic link emails
 ## Ui Motivation
 - Have a look at the Spotify and ChatGPT apps for possible improvements to my UI
+- Remove the one color/border cards and use similar cards such as spotify/windows with blurred rounded background and no border

 ## Rate Limiting
 - Currently users can spam the refresh button, limit it so that this is not possible